+AC Outlet

-- AC Outlet.
-Adjust the power consumption from the AC power source relative to performance by setting one of the following:
+Use the slider to adjust the power consumption from the AC power source relative to performance, by setting Maximum Power Savings Maximum Performance, or Balanced.

-- Maximum power savings

-- Maximum performance

-- Balanced
+Battery

-- Battery.
-You can choose any one of the following options: - Conserve battery life by setting Maximum Power Savings, but at some decrease in performance. - Use the full graphics performance of your NVIDIA GPU by selecting Maximum Performance. - Choose a compromise between the two settings by using Balanced.
+You can either conserve battery life by setting Maximum Power Savings, but at some decrease in performance, use the full graphics performance of your GPU by selecting Maximum Performance, or choose a compromise between the two settings by using Balanced.